Strongest Stayers & Favourite Finishes

-Professional sport has been on hiatus but Horse Racing has kept running, albeit without crowds.
+While professional sport went on hiatus this year, Horse Racing kept running, albeit without crowds.

-We’ve decided to show some love to the one live sport that hasn’t stopped by
+We’ve decided to show some love to the one’s who have kept live sport alive in 2020!

 5. Think Big